cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 1. Template (Custom form) models
 2. Neural (Custom document) models

-To create a custom model, you label a dataset of documents with the values you want extracted and train the model on the labeled dataset.
+To create a custom model, you label a dataset of documents with the values you want to be extracted and train the model on the labeled dataset.
 You only need five examples of the same form or document type to get started.

 ## Compare model features